MicrosoftDocs/SupportArticles-docs/Office/Client/word/recover-lost-unsaved-corrupted-document.md

 </a>

-Check the Desktop Recycle Bin to see if your document is there.
+Check the Desktop Recycle bin to see if your document is there.
+If you save documents on OneDrive, also check the OneDrive Recycle bin.
 - **Commercial customers**: Check the  Sharepoint Recycle Bin.
-For more information, see [Restore items in the recycle bin that were deleted from SharePoint or Team](https://support.microsoft.com/office/restore-items-in-the-recycle-bin-that-were-deleted-from-sharepoint-or-teams-6df466b6-55f2-4898-8d6e-c0dff851a0be).
+For more information, see [Restore items in the recycle bin that were deleted from SharePoint or Teams](https://support.microsoft.com/office/restore-items-in-the-recycle-bin-that-were-deleted-from-sharepoint-or-teams-6df466b6-55f2-4898-8d6e-c0dff851a0be).

 </td>